maplemesh/maplemesh.org/Coverage.md

 1. Overlay the InternetVirtualEarth map on the map with the *Operation* set to *Multiply*.
 1. Repeat.
 This is the best way to get roads actually readable once you throw the coverage data on top.
 1. Run your coverage for the node or nodes.
   - Polar coverage is faster, but less precise.
-Cartesion coverage lets you combine multiple nodes' coverage as well as create Best Unit maps.
+  - Cartesian coverage lets you combine multiple nodes' coverage as well as create Best Unit maps that differentiate between nodes' coverage instead of showing combined coverage.

 ---